Dr Jo Saul is the leader of the ISLaND Lab and a Dorothy Hodgkin Research Fellow, funded by the Royal Society.

 View her Google Scholar profile here.

-Mollie is a research assistant on the project.
+Dr Lauren McGuinness is a post-doctoral Research Fellow on the project.

 We hope to grow the lab steadily over the next few years - head to Get involved to find out about potential opportunities to join us or collaborate.